 - You were told you could keep your Medigap (or supplemental) plan when you sign up for a Medicare Advantage plan, when in reality, you cannot have both a Medigap plan and a Medicare Advantage plan.

-For more information on potential Medicare marketing violations and enrollment fraud visit our related Fraud Schemes webpage or to report Medicare fraud, errors, or abuse, visit www.smpresource.org or call 1-877-808-2468.
+For more information on potential Medicare marketing violations and enrollment fraud, visit the Fraud Schemes website.
+To report Medicare fraud, errors, or abuse, visit www.smpresource.org or call 1-877-808-2468.

 Who can I trust to help me choose the right Medicare plan?

 Comparing plans and knowing what is best for you can be overwhelming.
 And since Medicare fraud is a reality, it can be hard to know who really has your best interests in mind.
 That’s why NCOA is here to point you in the right direction with resources for free, unbiased Medicare advice.

 One way to get reliable help comparing Medicare plans is by contacting your State Health Insurance Assistance Program (SHIP).
 These programs are located in all U.S. states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 Find your local SHIP here.

 Additionally, our free Age Well Planner tool can connect you with a Medicare enrollment specialist.
 NCOA only partners with licensed insurance brokers who have been trained and certified in our Medicare Standards of Excellence.
 These standards hold our partners to the highest expectations in providing consumer advice.
 These brokers will:

 - Explain all your Medicare coverage options without bias—including products not represented by their agency.